-The Council does not make investments in the commercial property market purely for the purpose of generating a financial return.
+The Council does not make commercial investments purely for the purpose of generating a financial return, this is prohibited under HM Treasury guidance and the CIPFA Prudential Code.
 The Council owns a small number of assets classified as Investment Properties, but these are primarily assets whose usage has changed over time and that now fall into this category, income from these assets is immaterial.